-Our trip to the Southern Skies part 2: On our way through Etosha13 we made friends with the local boys playing soccer and we were happy to promise that we will send their regards to Michael Ballack when we are back in Germany… We visited the pre school (how many pictures can one take from the these beautiful kids) and we discussed gardening with the women of a local village.
+Our trip to the Southern Skies part 2: At N’kwazi river lodge we had some time to relax and to just put our feet up.
+On our way through Etosha13 we made friends with the local boys playing soccer and we were happy to promise that we will send their regards to Michael Ballack when we are back in Germany… We visited the pre school (how many pictures can one take from the these beautiful kids) and we discussed gardening with the women of a local village.
 Time to see more wildlife again and where can you do this better than in Etosha National Park.
 We arrived late in the afternoon, the perfect time to see young giraffes “necking” and drinking at the waterhole and Zebras stopping the traffic.

 We stayed overnight at Namutoni, and us campers were quite excited about all the jackals who were just too keen to wait around the fire for whatever food was left.
 The next day was spend on game drives and I just could not get enough from the ever changing landscape, the salt pan where all you can see is the white soil and blue sky.